 Let's take a look at some of the best foods and natural remedies to relieve your dog's anxiety.

 In addition to its ability to relieve dog anxiety, hemp seed oil has many benefits.
-For example, hemp oil helps to maintain a healthy skin and coat, may provide joint relief, and is an excellent source of essential fatty acids.
+For example, hemp oil helps to maintain a healthy skin and coat, may provide joint relief, and is an excellent source of essential fatty acids for dogs.

 Hemp seed oil is extracted directly from the hemp seeds of the cannabis sativa plant.